1. Home

 We will fill in these 3 fields with the following information:

-In Subject, I advise you to put [Shopify Flow] Cancellation Order {{order.name}}
+In the Subject field, I recommend using [Shopify Flow] Order Cancellation {{order.name}}

-In Message you can indicate
+In the Message, you can indicate

 Hello, <br/>

-The order {{order.name}} has been canceled <br/>
+The order {{order.name}} has been cancelled.

 <br/>

-Shopify Flow Automated Message
+Shopify Flow automated message

-Of course, all this is the simple version which will just tell you the order number (yes order.name is the order number, if you want its Shopify ID you can use {{order.id}} but you will have a link like gid://shopify/order/1234564
+Of course, this is the simple version which will just show you the order number (yes, order.name is the order number; if you want its Shopify ID you can use {{order.id}} but you'll get a link like gid://shopify/order/1234564).

 Auteur